trungdangtapcode/nl-fol-llm-solver/readme.md

 2. Select `Run Task...`
 3. Choose `Stop uvicorn server`

 This configuration works with 10 requests at a time.
-In `clients.json`, we have 28 APIs: (6 of mine + 7 additional) × (1 normal model + 1 smaller model).
+In `clients.json`, we have 28 APIs: (6 of mine + 7 additional from my friend) × (1 normal model + 1 smaller model).

 ## Ngrok Integration
 ```bash